boxboat/training-labs/labs-05.md

 writing them out to the /dev/null bit bucket.
 Each container will be limited to 1 percent of the CPU.

+Note: unfortunately the memory limits are not fully supported in the web environment used for this class.
+If you have your own docker environment to test in, you'll see the container get killed by docker.
+In the web environment you'll see the container continue to run at 100% memory.

 You may need to give the "bad" container a short bit to exhaust its memory limit.
 Rerun the stats command until "bad" is no longer listed.
 Then inspect the container state to see why the container exited: